frudakisk/MobIntel-Pedestrian-Mobility/README.md

 There are several types of data frames we have been working with so far.
 In this section, we will briefly go over some of the more common ones used so that future developers have a good understanding of them.
 We shall present the name of the data frame, a short description of it, and then a snapshot of the data frame for reference.

 #### Block Data
-This data referes to a condensed version of a fanchenWPB dataset file.
-The ref_sensor column referes to a sensor id number that an emitting device is near to.
+This data refers to a condensed version of a fanchenWPB dataset file.
+The ref_sensor column refers to a sensor ID number that an emitting device is near to.
 The x column represents how far away the emitting device is from the ref_sensor.
 The distance is always in meters and always east from the ref_sensor.
 The proceeding columns are of the sensors that are on the same street block as the emitter.
-The values of these columns are RSSI values that were recieved.
+The values of these columns are RSSI values that were received.
 In the image below, we are looking at data from Street Block 500.
 This means that each emitter location was on block 500 along Clematis Street and the sensors are all within that same street block.
 This type of data frame can be created by using the convertFanchen() function in the DataFiltrationLib.py file.

 ![Image](media/images/block_500_only_screenshot.png)

 ### Fanchens WPB Data
 This kind of data was created by Fanchen Bao.
 He went out to Clematis Street and collected his own data with the MobIntel sensors.
-For a visual explaination of what the columns mean in this data, please refer to the slide 3 of PowerPoint presentations media/powerpoints/WeeklyMeeting(05-31-23).pptx.
+For a visual explanation of what the columns mean in this data, please refer to slide 3 of PowerPoint presentations media/powerpoints/WeeklyMeeting(05-31-23).pptx.

 ![Image](media/images/fanchenWPBImage.png)

 ### Raw MobIntel Data
-This is the data that we recieve directly from the MobIntel sensors.
+This is the data that we receive directly from the MobIntel sensors.
 There are a lot of columns with millions of rows.
 We shall briefly explain some of the more important columns.
 The ```probeid``` column is a unique identifier for each probe request that the MobIntel sensor captures.
-The ```sensorid``` column referes to the sensor that caught this signal. ```deviceid``` is a unique identifier for the device that sent the probe request.
+The ```sensorid``` column refers to the sensor that caught this signal. ```deviceid``` is a unique identifier for the device that sent the probe request.
 It has no correlation to the actual device.
 The ```machash``` column is a hashed version of the mac address of the device that sent the probe request.
 Many mobile devices, such as phones, create a virtual mac address, which is a randomly generated mac address that changes every time a probe request is sent out. ```isphysical``` tells us if the device has a physical mac address.
 Devices that have a physical mac address are usually printers, fax machines, desktop computers, landlines, etc. Essentially, devices that do not move very often.
 The ```probingtime``` column tells us what day and time the probe request was captured.
-The ```rssi``` column is the recieved signal strength indicator number that the sensor got when capturing the probe request.
+The ```rssi``` column is the received signal strength indicator number that the sensor got when capturing the probe request.
 The following three columns have been of very little use to us so far.
-For a more detailed explaination of each column, please refer to the MobIntel documentation.
+For a more detailed explanation of each column, please refer to the MobIntel documentation.

 ![Image](media/images/mobIntel_raw_data_screenshot.png)

 ### Grid Data
 When we create a grid structure with our code, we also flatten the structure and turn it into a csv file so that we may work with the data we developed.
 Each time we create a grid, this csv file is developed.
 Each row represents a tile within the grid.
 The unique identifier for each tile is the ```location``` column, which represents the coordinate of the tile within the grid.
-The ```corners``` column is simple the geographical co0ordinates of the 4 corners of each tile.
+The ```corners``` column is simply the geographical coordinates of the 4 corners of each tile.
 This became important when we were trying to place sensors within the grid.
-Columns such as center, sensor_distance, is_emitter, and hasSensor are self explanatory.
+Columns such as center, sensor_distance, is_emitter, and hasSensor are self-explanatory.
 However, columns such as avg_RSSI, mode_RSSI, best_RSSI, is_emitter, score, and localizationGuesses were only meaningful if we have data for known emitter locations.
 These columns were used for informational purposes and helped us learn a lot.
-When applying the grid to a real world application, these columns should be ommited to save space.
+When applying the grid to a real-world application, these columns should be omitted to save space.
 The ```calculated_RSSI``` column represents the "ideal" RSSI value, which means it shows what the RSSI value should be at the current distance between the tile location and each respective sensor location by using a path loss model.

 ![Image](media/images/grid_data_screenshot.png)
 ---